alezemelo/SE2_KirunaExplorer/notes_for_everybody.md

 if you want to roll back run:
 `npx knex migrate:rollback --knexfile knexfile.ts`
 New migration files should always be committed and pushed to github.
 Remember to run `migrate:latest` alter a pull to get the latest version of the db, in case someone changes something.
 Also if you make changes to the schema please tell other people.

+(Dragos)
+If you want to _alter_ a table, use knex.schema.raw() instead of knex.schema.alterTable(), as the latter doesn't alter correctly for some reason.

 # Errors
 (Dragos)